Pest animals

 • habitat pressure on the threatened black cockatoos and other birdlife.

 Since 2014 the City has been undertaking a corella control program to reduce the impact of these invasive and highly damaging pest species.
-This program is managed under a Licence to Take Fauna Causing Damage issued by the Department of Biodiversity, Conservation and Attractions (DBCA).
+The program is conducted in accordance with the Biodiversity Conservation Act 2016 (BC Act) and Biodiversity Conservation Regulations 2018.

 Feeder stations containing sunflower seed and wheat have been placed in several locations where the birds congregate in large numbers.
 The feeding stations will attract corellas for trapping.